-Ahh, Covid-19, you’ve turned our lives upside down, shaken them around a bit, and left us hanging about when things might start to return to normal.
-All this time inside with little to do has had some of us turning to future travel plans, craft projects and DIY to get through the slog.
+Ahh, Covid-19, you turned our lives upside down, shook them around a bit, and left us hanging about when things might start to return to normal.
+All that time inside with little to do had some of us turning to future travel plans, craft projects and DIY to get through the slog.

 Hey, they say we have at least 8 careers in a lifetime these days.
 When we're not apologising to the neighbours about the drilling (again), endlessly scrolling #vanlife porn on Instagram, or taking excessively long tea breaks to contemplate what on earth we've taken on, I find myself daydreaming about our post-lockdown adventures in the UK.

+Like most things in life, the best motorhome accessories are not always the most exciting ones, but the ones that you'll notice you don't have.
 Nothing says a summer surf trip like endless waves, beach BBQ's and sandy toes.
-But nothing says a subsequently clean-of-sand van and board like a portable outdoor shower.
+But nothing says a subsequently sand-free van like a portable outdoor shower.
 Stick it on the rear door, plonk yourself in front of a nice view and Bob's your uncle, the most scenic shower you ever did have.

 Check out the Fiamma Level Pro

 This one's for the freelancers, the remote workers, or the Netflix enthusiasts.
 Whilst some may want to escape the everyday tech-fuelled hustle and bustle of life, some choose campervan life as a lifestyle that compliments their work.

 And what could be better than working remotely in front of the beach or in the middle of the forest?
 Perhaps you're just keen for the odd film marathon on a rainy day, but either way you'll want some connection to the Internet when you're in the middle of nowhere.